 How the Nobel Committee refused to award the prize to Leo Tolstoy.
-Five Famous Nobel Prize Rejections Leo Tolstoy won the Nobel Prize for what
+Five famous refusals of the Nobel Prize Leo Tolstoy received the Nobel Prize for what

 Leo Tolstoy (1902–1906)